 The person does not have to be in actual possession of the images.
 Simply viewing child pornography on a computer for personal pleasure is a crime.

 An Illinois man is facing child pornography charges after an employee at a law firm found images of child pornography on the office printer.
-The 62-year-old Elmhurst man is a lawyer at the firm.
+The 62-year-old Elmhurst man is a lawyers at the firm.

 Police were called to the office on August 27.
 Police searched the office and found a box with thousands of images depicting porn, all believe to be downloaded and copied from the internet.
 The man was in the office and was taken into police custody.